JerinAbraham2/tobiturner/README.md

 - 👋 Hi, I’m @tobiturner
-- 👀 I’m interested in ...
-THINGS
+- 👀 I’m interested in Soccer
-- 🌱 I’m currently learning ...
-OTHER THINGS
+- 🌱 I’m currently learning Web development
-- 💞️ I’m looking to collaborate on ...
-ON COLLABORATIVE THINGS
+- 💞️ I’m looking to collaborate on web-based projects and apps
-- 📫 How to reach me ... send a bird 🐦.
+- 📫 How to reach me officialtobiturner@gmail.com